 Knowing how to modify the name and password of your Wi-Fi connection is important for various reasons.
-The primary reason is that pre-established passwords are usually an impossible to remember, long and random collection of numbers and letters.
-The second is for security reasons: unwanted connections to your network and also personal security as your network offers an access path to your personal data.
-A person who accesses your Wi-Fi network at home will be able to access a considerable amount of personal information that you provide whilst you are browsing the internet on your computer, smartphone or tablet device.
-In this article we will explain step by step how to change your Wi-Fi password.
+The primary reason is that pre-established passwords are usually impossible to remember, a long and random collection of numbers and letters.
+The second is for security reasons: unwanted connections to your network and personal security as your network offers an access path to your data.
+In this article, we will explain how to change your Wi-Fi password step by step.

 Warning: Be careful when connecting to any new internet network, especially if it is an open service without a password - you will need to verify that it is a secure service.

-Nowadays, more and more Internet Service Providers allow modifications to password and users.
-To see if it is possible for you, go to your ISP’s website and access your online account using your details.
-Search the menu for an option that has the security name, Wifi password, router or Wireless configuration .
+Nowadays, more and more Internet Service Providers allow modifications to passwords and users.
+To see if it is possible, go to your ISP’s website and access your online account using your details.
+Search the menu for an option that has the security name, Wifi password, router, or Wireless configuration.
 If you find it, enter the current password and the new one you wish to create.

-You can also directly contact your ISP to see if this service is available online.
-Most ISP websites have some form of live chat, or chat bot where you can ask your question directly.
+You can also contact your ISP to see if this service is available online.
+Most ISP websites have some form of live chat or chatbot where you can ask your question directly.

 Generally, the router IP Address, by default, is usually one of the following two options: